DSFrey/data-structures-and-algorithms/javascript/linked-list/README.md

   - kthFromEnd
     - arguments: number
     - finds the value of the node a certain number of nodes from the end
-- Stretch Goal: Implement a doubly linked list

   - Stretch Goal: Write an additional method to delete a node with the given value from the linked list
   - Stretch Goal: Implement a method that finds the node at the middle of the Linked List.
+- Stretch Goal: Implement a doubly linked list
+- Write a function called zip lists
+  - Arguments: 2 linked lists
+  - Return: New Linked List, zipped as noted below
+  - Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the the zipped list.
+- Stretch Goal: Implement a function that merges two sorted linked lists into a single sorted linked list.

 ## Approach & Efficiency